CynthiaVN2016/Interactive-Devices/README.md

 ## Objective

-Build a "perfomable device" while satisfying all the requirements below.
+Build a "performable device" while satisfying all the requirements below.

 * Use resources available (SPST switch, momentary button, analog joystick)
 * Device must have an enclosure or enclosures